stefanluncanu24/Gesture_Volume_Control_with_MediaPipe_CV2_and_Picaw/README.md

 ## Contributing

 Feel free to fork this project and submit pull requests.
-You can also open an issue for bugs or feature requests.